tensorflow/community/rfcs/20190610-standartizing-composite_ops.md

 ## Appendix: Future support for optimizing gradient functions

-This proposal is concerned with the inference of the composite ops.
+This proposal is concerned with optimiziging inference pass of composite ops .
 The motivation today is that the downstream tooling today rarely if ever deals with gradients, and when it does, it can rely on the provided implementation.
 However eventually this is likely to change, and we would like to keep the door open for extending